THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 As Pierce was asking for a rank in the army or navy, it would indicate that he must have been in his early to late twenties, in which case, he was born sometime in the 1750's.
 This would mean either his father Walter married late in life, or this was a second marriage.

-Although nothing is known about Walter and Mary’s other children, their eldest son Walter, was possibly the Walter Butler named as the administrator of the estate of Catherine Butler of Templescoby BTR Admin 320 dated 1736, which stated:
+known about Walter and Mary’s other children, their eldest son Walter, was possibly the Walter Butler named as the administrator of the estate

 “ Catherine Butler, of Templescoby, co.